jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 ```
 How many SNPs are left?

-Now we will filter for SNPs out of Hardy-Weinberg equilibrium.
+You can also filter for SNPs out of Hardy-Weinberg equilibrium.
 Most likely, SNPs out of HWE usually indicates problems with the genotyping.
 However, to avoid filtering out SNPs that are selected for/against in certain groups (especially when working with case/control data) filtering HWE per group is recommended.
-After, only exclude the common SNPs that fall out of the HWE in the different groups - Exercise OPTIONAL 1.

-For reasons of time, we will now just filter the entire dataset for SNPs that aren’t in HWE with a significance value of 0.001
+After, only exclude the common SNPs that fall out of the HWE in the different groups.
+However, for reasons of time, you can simply filter the entire dataset for SNPs that aren’t in HWE with a significance value of 0.001
 ```
 plink --bfile unk4 --hwe 0.001 --make-bed --out unk5
 ```